 Types of Sales Reports

 Sales reports come in various formats, each serving a distinct purpose.
 By categorizing reports based on timeframes, objectives, and data insights, businesses can better align their strategies with measurable outcomes.
+Sales pipeline reports help visualize where potential revenue lies and highlight bottlenecks that may hinder progress.
 This section explores common types of sales reports and their applications.

 Daily, Weekly, and Monthly Reports